 User Defined Properties available in Revit 2020 onwards, which allows users to input custom properties for Glass materials, are also read by the application.
 These will display in the Details List and will display in Reports that are saved.

-Note: If you have ceilings in your model and are analyzing with Spatial Elements, you should place Spaces above these ceilings so that the adjacent external wall areas are included in the Details List and Results.
+Note: If you are using the Spatial Elements option (Revit 2020 and older) and you have ceilings in your model, you should place Spaces above these ceilings so that the adjacent external wall areas are included in the Details List and Results.

 This may be done by creating a Level in Revit at the height where the ceilings are placed.
 Go to this Plan View in Revit and place Spaces on this Level (above the ceilings).
 Ensure that the upper limit of the Spaces are correct (eg. that they terminate at the underside of the slab above).
 This is best viewed in a Section View.